Red5d/edlkit/README.md

 The edits listed in the EDL file will be used to create an edited version of the original video.
 See [here](http://www.mplayerhq.hu/DOCS/HTML/en/edl.html) for instructions on making an EDL file.

-Currently, this script supports actions 1 and 0 (Mute, and Cut Video).
+Currently, this script supports actions 1, 0 (Mute, and Cut Video), and my custom action (2) which cuts out the selected audio and speeds up the video enough to cover the audio cut and resync the video.

-##edltweak
+##edltweak_gui

 This script takes in as arguments:
 * A video file.
 * An EDL file.

+The script can also be run without arguments and the files selected in the GUI.

-Example command: `python edltweak.py "My Video.mp4" "My Video.edl"`
+Example command: `python edltweak_gui.py "My Video.mp4" "My Video.edl"`

-The script will start up a small text-based UI that assists with making adjustments to (tweaking) the timings in EDL files.
+The script will start up a Python3 TTK (Tkinter) GUI that assists with making adjustments to (tweaking) the timings and edit types in EDL files.
 It also hooks into VLC to show a rendering of the adjusted segment of the video.
-The keyboard commands to operate the tool are all listed in the UI when it starts.
+The keyboard commands to operate the tool can be viewed by clicking the "Keyboard Controls" button after starting it.

-##edltweak-gui
+The functionality from the edlcreate script is now bundled into this as well.
+Pressing "o" (for Original) will play the video file in vlc, and you can mark edit points to save to an EDL file with "m" just like edlcreate while the original video is playing.

+##edltweak

-This script does the same thing as edltweak, but it has a Python 3 TTK (Tkinter) GUI instead of the text-based UI.
+This script does mostly the same thing as edltweak, but it has a text-based curses UI.

-The same arguments as edltweak work, but it also has a file-selection dialog you can use if you run it without arguments.
+Development has shifted to edltweak_gui now and this script will likely not be updated.

 ##edlcreate